ideasrule/platon/README.md

 # PLATON

-PLATON calculates the transmission spectrum of a planet from 300 nm to 30 um, taking into account gas absorption, collisionally induced gas absorption, and Rayleigh scattering.
+PLATON (PLanetary Atmospheric Transmission for Observer Noobs) calculates the transmission spectrum of a planet from 300 nm to 30 um, taking into account gas absorption, collisionally induced gas absorption, and Rayleigh scattering.
 It is derived from ExoTransmit by Eliza Kempton (https://github.com/elizakempton/Exo_Transmit).

 PLATON is written entirely in Python and is fast enough to be used in the inner loop of emcee.
 By default, the code calculates transit depths on a fine wavelength grid (λ/Δλ = 1000 with 4616 wavelength points), which takes ~0.4 seconds.
 The user can instead specify bins which are